What you’ll learn

 To give you an idea of how common appraisal gaps are, from June 1–September 1, 2021, at least 60% of homes bought by Better Mortgage customers sold at or below their appraised value in competitive markets.
 When sellers have a range of offers to choose from, they tend to prefer offers without appraisal contingencies because they’re more likely to go through.

 Home appraisals are optional for buyers who make all-cash offers.
 So some people choose to waive the appraisal contingency to make their offer more attractive to the seller.
 Even if you need financing to purchase a home, you can still consider waiving the appraisal contingency to make your offer more attractive if you have enough cash to cover an appraisal gap.
-If you work with an agent from Better Real Estate and finance your home with Better Mortgage, you may also be able to take advantage of the Better Appraisal Guarantee.

 What is a sale contingency and how waiving it can help